Micronesia entry requirements for Jordan passport holders

 Must cover entire stay

 Your Jordanian passport needs to be valid for the full duration of your stay in Micronesia.
-Airlines at check-in may ask to see your passport validity — have it ready.
+Airlines at check-in will verify this before you board.

 Required